appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/comments-on-tickets.md

 ## Create add comments query

-You have to create an query to add the comments entered by the agent for the ticket.
+You have to create a query to add the comments entered by the agent for the ticket.

 1. Select the **Explorer** tab on the *Entity Explorer* to the screen's left.